pundunlabs/pundunlabs.github.io/docs/1.0/configuration/index.md

 ### Requirements on System Configuration

-It is reccomended to increase the limits for maximum nuber of open files.
+It is reccomended to increase the limits for maximum number of open files.
 On linux systems one may edit '/etc/security/limits.conf' file to increase 'nofile' to enforce soft and hard limits.

 ### Configuration of Pundun Nodes